parryc/thevoid/templates/leflan/language_azeri.md

 <attn>`-kI` can only be attached to nouns in LOC or GEN.<cite>[EoA 105](#eoa)</cite></attn>

 To form relative clauses, add `-kI` to the last word in the clause.
 For example, <ex>_Yazıçı kitabxanadakı kitabları yazdı_ ⧸ The author wrote the books which are in the library</ex>. `Kitabxanada:in the library` is the clause we want to relativize.
 Thus, adding `-kı` makes it "which are in the library" and putting it in front of the `kitabları:books.ACC` makes the relative phrase modify the word books.
 When attached to nouns in GEN, it functions much like the English phrasing "that which is".

+# Prefixes

+Azerbaijani prefixes are generally no longer productive.

+na-
+: "un-", from Persian.

+qeyri-
+: reverses meaning of following word.
+For example, `mümkün:possible` and `qeyri-mümkün:impossible`.
+A hypen is always used with this prefix.

 # Postpositions